coastalwhite/gburghoorn.com/content/posts/the-game-set/index.md

 set problem](https://en.wikipedia.org/wiki/Cap_set).

-After reading about the cap set problem a bit, I was captivated by its solution. partly, because it involved subject matter from a university course I am currently following, but more so because of the beautiful visualization it relies on for its solution.
+After reading about the cap set problem a bit, I was captivated by its solution.
+Partly, because it involved subject matter from a university course I am currently following, but more so because of the beautiful visualization it relies on for its solution.
 So if you want to read about it on the wikipedia page, please do.
 But I want to go over it, because it shows us something about